-Mr Muñoz holds 31 years of experience in the banking sector, including 22 years of career in Andorra Banc Agricol Reig S.A..
+Mr Muñoz holds 31 years of experience in the banking sector, including 22 years of career in Andorra Banc Agricol Reig S.A.

-Mr Muñoz is member of the Nomination and Remuneration Committee and of the Specialised Risk Committee and Chairman of the Specialised Audit and Compliance Committees.
+Mr Muñoz is member of the Nomination and Remuneration Committee and of the Joint Specialised Committee.

 Josep Xavier Casanovas Arasa